-Traditionally, Sciatica was thought to be caused by buldging discs of the lumbar spine.
+Traditionally, sciatica was thought to be caused by bulging discs of the lumbar spine.
 The understanding was that these bulged discs would put pressure on the sciatic nerve causing low back pain, numbness, pain and tingling down the buttock and into the leg.
 This has also been referred to as a pinched nerve.

-The latest research on Sciatica is starting to show that bulging discs putting pressure on the sciatica nerve is not the direct cause of Sciatica, but more a contributing factor.
-That Sciatica is a much more global condition, dealing in particular with stretch of the spinal cord as a whole.
+The latest research on sciatica is starting to show that bulging discs putting pressure on the sciatic nerve is not the direct cause of sciatica, but more a contributing factor - that sciatica is a much more global condition, dealing in particular with stretch of the spinal cord as a whole.

-We have had great success with many clients of all ages and body types who have had long term Sciatica, and tried other methods of therapy with minimal results.
+We have had great success with many clients of all ages and body types who have had long-term sciatica and who have tried other methods of therapy with minimal results.